jonpacker/node-yast/README.md

 This is a wrapper around the Yast API written in CoffeeScript.
 It is not complete as yet.
 Functionality is implemented as I need it.

 **This is an extremely immature project.
-There's not package.json, it's not listen in NPM.
-That's up to you, if you want to use it.**
+There's no package.json, it's not listed in NPM.
+Integration is up to you.**

 Usage example: